intersel/Blapy2/readme.md

   - **totalItems**: total number of items now present in the block
   - **data**: the complete merged JSON data array after append operation

+## BlapySocket_Broadcast

+Triggered when a WebSocket broadcast message is received by Blapy.
+This event is sent to the Blapy Block (or globally, depending on configuration) targeted by the broadcast message.

 ## Examples

 To listen to Blapy events, you may use the javascript `.addEventListener()` function as in this example: